 Solar composting toilets work by incorporating a solar panel which then operates an electrochemical reactor, converting human waste into solids that can then be used as fertilizer and hydrogen that can saved and stored in fuel cells and used to power the reactor during periods of low, or no sunshine.

 A pump returns recycled, cleansed water to a reservoir on the toilet’s container.

 The toilet is entirely self-contained (meaning there is no sewer connection necessary) and can operate independently off the power grid.

 The technology can cleanse wastewater in as little as three to four hours.

 Microbes flourish at temperatures ranging from 50 to 98 degrees Fahrenheit.
 Microbes hibernate or die below 50 degrees, and the composting process slows.

-By using solar energy to heat the composter, the bacteria remain constantly warmer and functioning quicker, and the excess moisture from urine is swiftly evaporated away, leaving just a little amount of solids to be composted into a fine clean-smelling fertilizer.
+By using solar energy to heat the composter, the bacteria remain constantly warmer and function quicker, and the excess moisture from urine is swiftly evaporated away, leaving just a little amount of solids to be composted into a fine clean-smelling fertilizer.

 The Solar Assisted Composter is made up of four components:

-In this type of composting toilet, there is no requirement to separate human waste, and you can use either a commercial porta-potty toilet or a 5 gallon bucket sawdust toilet.
+In this type of composting toilet, there is no requirement to separate human waste, and you can use either a commercial porta-potty toilet or a 5-gallon bucket sawdust toilet.

 The sun will enter the chamber via the glass and heat it, keeping the microorganisms at a higher temperature where they will immediately begin composting the waste.